WTF is

 Human Papillomavirus (HPV) is the most common sexually transmitted infection (STI).
 There are many different types of HPV.
 Most types go away on their own and do not cause any health issues, but some types can cause health problems including genital warts and cancers.
 The good thing is that there is a vaccine to prevent many types of HPV.

-HPV Virus Illustration
+HPV Virus illustration

 How do I know if I have it?